Applicant Self-Assessment Checklist

 Please note that the self-assessment checklist is a tool designed to assist you with evaluating the competitiveness of your application.
 It is not a "prescription" and does not constitute any explicit or implied guarantee of acceptance to this or any other PA program.
 However, answering these questions as honestly as possible should provide you with some insight regarding the strength of your application.

-- Do I have a bachelor's degree from a recognized academic institution in the U.S. or Canada (or equivalent as described here)?
+- Do I have a bachelor's degree from a recognized academic institution in the U.S. or Canada (or equivalent as described in the Requirements and Recommendations page)?

 - Did I take CASPer prior to the application deadline?

-- Were my official GRE/MCAT/PA-CAT scores submitted to CASPA (for GRE or MCAT) or to the admissions office (for PA-CAT) by the application deadline?
+- Did I complete a recommended standardized test (GRE, MCAT, or PA-CAT)?
+Were my official scores submitted to CASPA (for GRE or MCAT) or to the admissions office (for PA-CAT) by the application deadline?

 - Did I successfully complete the recommended preparatory coursework and include it accurately in my application?

-- Does my clinical, research, volunteer, and/or community service experience show depth and breadth of interest in a career as a PA?
+- Does my clinical, research, and/or volunteer experience show depth and breadth of interest in a career as a PA?
 Does my experience demonstrate my potential as a future PA leader?
-If there are gaps or "red flags" in my experience, have I addressed this in my personal statement?
+If there are gaps or "red flags" in my experience, have I addressed them in my personal statement?
 Have I excelled in other areas of my application?

 - Was the length of my essays within the maximum character limits?
 (Please note that any text after the maximum character limit is cut off by CASPA.)